Intro to Skiing in Poland

 These days, Bialka unfolds southwards from the main hub of the resort by the base of the Bania Hotel.
 It links with the smaller ski area of Kaniowka – a connection since 2018.
 Regular patrons had waited years for the addition of a small chairlift to connect the two.
 That’s not for the extra kilometre count, but rather to ease pressure on the entry chairlifts and ticket offices.

 You can now base a whole trip of skiing in Krakow in Bialka thanks to the forever-growing range of hotels at the base of the lifts.
 We can wholeheartedly recommend a few that we’ve stayed in.
 For the best access to the main station and the lifts, Pensjonat Novobilski is hard to beat.
 It’s also modern and cosy inside with heating that kept our socks nice and toasty for the next day’s riding.
 Our only gripe was the meat in the scrambled egg at breakfast!

-Highly-rated as one of the finest of Poland’s small-scale resorts, Jurgow presents a neat little alternative day on the slopes to the pistes of Zakopane and nearby Białka Tatrzańska.
+Highly-rated as one of the finest of Poland’s small-scale resorts, Jurgow presents a neat little alternative to the pistes of Zakopane.
 What’s more, the prices are cheap, the views across the High Tatras and the Slovak border are nothing short of breath-taking, and there’s easy access to Krakow and Katowice to boot.

-For the beginners there are some short, easy runs served by separate drag lifts on the edge of the resort, making Jurgow a great place to come for a quiet lesson away from the crowds of Kotelnica Białczańska just up the road.
+For the beginners there are some short, easy runs served by separate drag lifts on the edge of the resort.
+They help make Jurgow a good place to come for a quiet lesson away from the crowds of Kotelnica Białczańska.
 All in, this one clocks up just under 5 kilometres of runs, with the longest coming in at 1,150 metres total.